 Spider-Man's Mary Jane Watson inherited her red hair from her father.
 Her mother is blonde... which means her mother either dyes her hair or there is a huge elephant in the room, as the older daughter Gayle is a dark brunette.
 You know, Gayle being the product of an extramarital affair could partially explain why their father was such an Abusive Parent...

 Despite being a clone of Wolverine, Laura Kinney, a.k.a X-23 of X-Men is portrayed as having similar features to her mother Sarah, who while not genetically related to her, carried her to term.
-Some stories claim that Dr. Kinney used some of her DNA to stabilize the sample they had from Wolverine since it was damaged, which would partially justify it.
+Some stories claim that Dr. Kinney used some of her DNA to stabilize the sample they had from Wolverine since it was damaged (which is the canon reason she's an Opposite-Sex Clone, since the original sample of Wolverine's DNA was apparently missing its Y chromosome), which would partially justify it

-Also from X-Men, supervillian Vulcan is the black-haired son of brown-haired Corsair and blonde Katherine Summers.
+Also from X-Men, supervillain Vulcan is the black-haired son of brown-haired Corsair and blonde Katherine Summers.
 The black hair could be part of his mutation, though.

 Harry Potter inherited his mother Lily's Green Eyes, which is a plot point.
 In the film adaptations, blue-eyed Daniel Radcliffe was cast.
 This is fine in and of itself, since they also cast blue-eyed Geraldine Somerville as his mother, preserving the similarity.
 However in the film version of Harry Potter and the Deathly Hallows, during a flashback which detailed her childhood, the actress cast had deep brown eyes.

 The DVD cover for Les Miserables (2012) calls attention to a minor example of this trope.
 Fantine has brown eyes, while her daughter has deep blue eyes as a child, but green eyes as an adult.